nlounds/beercitycode/README.md

 ie. /4/+/5     => Returns 9

 ### Notes
 Creating the lock file kind of locks in the virutal environment, so it will always be consistent.
+It is an explicit definition of our dependencies.